izola1/localStorageTweetApp/README.md

---> Users can add tweets using the HTML
+--> User can add tweets using the HTML

 --> Tweets posted by the user are saved into the local storage